XiaodanLyu/viscover/README.md

 layer](https://websoilsurvey.sc.egov.usda.gov/App/WebSoilSurvey.aspx)
 (SDL) at point-level and small domain.
 This package also embeds a `Shiny`(Chang et al. 2018) tool to visualize the two data layers.
 You can run the tool from R console using `runTool()`.
 Or one can find a live tool at <https://lyux.shinyapps.io/viscover/>.

+*This Shiny tool is now featured in the [RStudio Shiny Gallery](https://shiny.rstudio.com/gallery/viscover.html).
+If you are interested more about my experience of R Shiny development, please refer to [this blog post](https://annielyu.com/2020/02/04/viscover-shiny/) I wrote on my personal website.*

-The following screenshot of the tool shows our lovely Iowa State University campus is surrounded by large fields of soybeans (in green) and corns (in yellow).
+The following screenshot of the tool shows our lovely Iowa State University campus (center grey area) is surrounded by large fields of soybeans (green pixels) and corns (yellow pixels).

 ![](figures/overlay-CDL2018.png)